 This article takes a look at the central government’s first serious steps to tackle air pollution in China in 2013.

-The US embassy had started monitoring PM2.5 on its embassy grounds in 2008 and sending the readings out through their official twitter account to staff and American families in Beijing.
+The US embassy had started monitoring PM2.5 on its embassy grounds in 2008 and sending the readings out through their official twitter account to its staff and American families in Beijing.

 It is debatable how serious the health effects of air pollution are.
 It has been argued that the effects are less than smoking even one cigarette a day.

 Since that article was first published, however, health authorities around the world have begun to warn that air pollution is a much more serious health issue than previously thought.

 In October 2013 the World Health Organization (WHO) officially classified air pollution and particulate matter as level Group 1 human carcinogen (cancer causing), the same level as tobacco.